 The general principle for any type of exchange is that tuition fees at your host are not payable but you will usually be responsible for your maintenance, travel, visa and insurance costs whilst you are abroad.
-However, Student Finance will provide grant support towards these costs as outlined on the Student Finance website.
+However, Student Finance may provide grant support towards these costs as outlined on the Student Finance website.

 The university's Student Funding Unit can advise you on all aspects of student funding when you study abroad, including home tuition fee reductions, bursaries and scholarships.